rishaan1/protocols/0_Setting_up_your_workstation/README.md

    guided tour.
 Stay tuned for more tutorials!

 [^1]: [Mac OS] This is the Terminal app.
-[Windows] [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) is your best friend, but mounting drives is a bitch and a half.
+[Windows] [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) is your best friend, but mounting drives is difficult.
 [Linux] Bash Shell.
 [^2]: `conda` is the package manager software itself.
 There are other flavors of essentially the same thing, with the following notable differences:
     - `anaconda` is developed by Anaconda, Inc. and comes with lots of packages preinstalled.